epics-motor/motorPhytron/phytronApp/src/README.txt

-Before configuring the controller the user must create an asyn port by running drvAsynIPPortConfigure or drvAsynSerialPortConfigure in order to create a communication interface to Phytron's MCM Unit which controlls the I1AM01, I1AM02, I1EM01 and I1EM02 modules.
-Below any type of I1AM01 means also the other types I1AM02, I1EM01, I1EM02.
+Before configuring the controller the user must create an asyn port by running drvAsynIPPortConfigure or drvAsynSerialPortConfigure in order to create a communication interface to Phytron's MCM Unit which controlls the I1AM01, I1AM02, I1EM01 and I1EM02 modules or Phytron MCC Unit which controlls the MCC-1 or MCC-2 axes.
+Below any type of I1AM01 means also the other types I1AM02, I1EM01, I1EM02, MCC-1 and MCC-2.

 If serial port is used for communication with the controller, baud rate, number of data bits, parity, number of stop bits and End Of Line character must be set,